OpenDreamKit/OpenDreamKit.github.io/meetings/2017-01-19-EdinburghSteeringCommittee/ProgressReports/JacU.md

 ## Financial and administrative setup

 - everything OK
+- Michael Kohlhase started a new professorship at [FAU Erlangen-Nürnberg](http://fau.de) on September 1.
+2016; he remains an adjunct professor at Jacobs University until August 31.
+2017.
+- Florian Rabe will substitute for Michael Feb-May 2017.
+- Michael proposes to add FAU to the ODK consortium and to move (the remaining) 46 PM from JacU to FAU.
+An amendment to the grant agreement has been prepared, and should be approved in this meeting.

 ---

 ## Hiring

 hired a research software engineer (Dr. Christian Maeder) for 6 months and two Ph.D. students (Xu He and Tom Wiesing)  on 1/4 contracts.
+We will hire new junior researchers once the project move to FAU has been settled.

 ---